Your Health Insurance May Cost A Lot Less Starting Next Week

-Category: World Politics Hits: 1Zack Buck, University of Tennessee As millions of Americans receive COVID-19 vaccines, the Affordable Care Act just got a booster shot of its own.
+Category: World Politics Hits: 2Zack Buck, University of Tennessee As millions of Americans receive COVID-19 vaccines, the Affordable Care Act just got a booster shot of its own.
 After 11 years of existential threat and months after an argument before the Supreme Court, the ACA has been strengthened under President Joe Biden’s American Rescue Plan, the US$1.9 trillion economic relief package.
 This means greater access to health insurance at lower costs for millions of Americans.
 The ARP is the most noteworthy expansion of health insurance benefits since the passage of the landmark legislation in 2010.
 Specifically, it contains an important extension of financial assistance to Americans who purchase health insurance on the ACA’s private insurance exchanges.

 Read more https://crooksandliars.com/2021/03/your-health-insurance-may-cost-lot-less